ADMISSION INFORMATION AND PROCESS

 Applicants must request and send official transcripts from high school and each college previously attended.
 GED recipients must request and have an official score report sent to the Admissions Office.

 Applicants must complete and submit an online application for admission into the Sheridan College (SC) Dental Hygiene Program no later than February 15th.
 Completed observation forms need to be submitted to the program administrative assistant by February 15th by mail, fax, scanned email, or in person.
-Download the Dental Hygiene Observation Forms.
+Please download the Dental Hygiene Program information packet, which includes the new observation forms with reduced hour requirements.

 All prerequisite course work must be completed the spring semester of application year with a cumulative GPA of 2.50 or greater.
 The most recent grades for the prerequisite courses taken will be used to calculate the cumulative GPA.